 The apparel industry is cyclical.
 Purchases of outerwear, sportswear and other apparel tend to decline during recessionary periods and may decline for a variety of other reasons, including changes in fashion trends and the introduction of new products or pricing changes by our competitors.
 Uncertainties regarding future economic prospects could affect consumer-spending habits and have an adverse effect on our results of operations.
 Uncertainty with respect to consumer spending as a result of weak economic conditions has in the past caused our customers to delay the placing of initial orders and to slow the pace of reorders during the seasonal peak of our business.
-Weak economic conditions have had a material adverse effect on our results of operations at times in the past and could have a material adverse effect on our results of operation in the future as well.
+Weak economic conditions have had a material adverse effect on our results of operations in the future as well.

-The significant increase in fuel prices could adversely affect our results of operations.
+$The \ significant \ increase \ in \ fuel \ prices \ could \ adversely \ affect \ our \ results \ of \ operations.$